charmed-kubernetes/layer-vaultlocker/README.md

     vaultlocker-mountbase: /mnt/myapp
 ```

-With that, as long as Vault is related to your charm via the `vault` relataion
+With that, when Vault is related to your charm via the `vault` relation
-provided by this layer, the `secrets` device will automatically be encrypted
+endpoint provided by this layer, the `secrets` device will automatically be
-and an XFS filesystem created on it which will then mounted at
+encrypted and an XFS filesystem created on it which will then mounted at
 `/mnt/myapp/secrets`.